 Disclaimer: If you do choose to go with BlueHost, I will earn a commission.
 There are other hosting options available.
 However, Bluehost is my recommendation based on my experiences with them.
 If you do join Bluehost through my affiliate link, thank you so much for your support!

 Once you’ve purchased your domain name and have signed up for hosting, you’ll need to install WordPress.
+You can get started by clicking on the log in button on the “Congratulations” page.
+(Or follow the Additional Instructions below.)

-Directions from Bluehost:
+Additional Instructions from Bluehost:

 We provide a program which makes it very easy to install third party scripts to your hosting account.
 If you want your website to have a WordPress blog, you can use Marketplace to install WordPress to the root of your site or to a subdirectory.